xmos/fwk_rtos/doc/build_system_guide/macros.rst

 merge_binaries
 --------------

 merge_binaries combines multiple xcore applications into one by extracting a tile elf and recombining it into another binary.
+This is used in multitile RTOS applications to enable building unique instances of the FreeRTOS kernel and task sets on a per tile basis.
 This macro takes an output target name, a base target, a target containing a tile to merge, and the tile number to merge.
 The resulting output will be a target named ``<OUTPUT_TARGET_NAME>``, which contains the ``<BASE_TARGET>`` application with tile ``<TILE_NUM_TO_MERGE>`` replaced with the respective tile from ``<OTHER_TARGET>``.